atomix/atomix-controller/README.md

 raft-3   57s
 ```

-Each partition will create a `StatefulSet`:
+Each cluster will create a `StatefulSet`:

 ```bash
 > kubectl get statefulsets